-Part of our plan (submitted to and approved by Bishop Jane) for reopening and keeping our people safe included a new look for the way we serve eucharist; a big thank you goes to MacDonald’s for providing hundreds of condiment cups for our Holy Communion services!
+Part of our plan (submitted to and approved by Bishop Jane) for reopening and keeping our people safe included a new look for the way we serve eucharist; a big thank you goes to McDonald’s for providing hundreds of condiment cups for our Holy Communion services!

-During the time of the lockdown, many of our congregation’s members were unable to access spiritual guidance and worship for lack of computer skills or even the right gadgets.
-There main method of communication is by phone.
+During the time of the lockdown, many of our congregation’s members were unable to access spiritual guidance and worship for lack of computer skills or the right gadgets.
+Their main method of communication is by phone.
 For the few that can access Facebook, I offered special prayers every Sunday.
 It was heart-warming to know my messages were still reaching some parishioners of present and past churches I had served and the general public.

 Still, when our reopening was announced, people were ready and eager for Sunday worship.
 There are no surprises when you live in a rural town, people likely knew about the re-opening before I did!

 There was a noticeable absence of lively chatter among people before and after church.
-I am sad to say that COVID-19 has taken a lot of JOY out of people!
-Yet the whole experience of being able to worship together again gives us hope.
+I am sad to say that COVID-19 has taken a lot of joy out of people.
+Yet, the whole experience of being able to worship together again gives us hope.
 Come what may, we will be here ’til God’s reign arrives!